auth0/docs/articles/quickstart/native/_includes/ionic/_configure_urls_interactive.md

 ## Configure Auth0 {{{ data-action=configure }}}

-To use Auth0 services, you’ll need to have an application set up in the Auth0 Dashboard.
-The Auth0 application is where you will configure how you want authentication to work for the project you are developing.
+To use Auth0 services, you need to have an application set up in the Auth0 Dashboard.
+The Auth0 application is where you will configure how you want authentication to work for your project.

 :::note
 Throughout this article, `YOUR_PACKAGE_ID` is your application's package ID.
 This can be found and configured in the `appId` field in your `capacitor.config.ts` file.
 See [Capacitor's Config schema](https://capacitorjs.com/docs/config#schema) for more info.